-The steps to filing and responding to an academic integrity misconduct claim in the online system are detailed below.
-If you have any questions, please contact the Academic Integrity Unit Administrator for the Scranton campus, Suzanne Morgan, at [email protected]:
+The steps to filing and responding to an academic integrity misconduct claim in the online system are introduced in this brief video and detailed more fully below.

 1. The instructor determines there is evidence that academic dishonesty has occurred.

 2. The instructor and student meet to discuss the suspected violation.
 The instructor should document the conversation and submit it as supporting content when filing the allegation online.

 3. If no clear evidence can be provided during the meeting that a violation did not occur, the faculty member logs in and files the violation in the online Academic Integrity system to report the misconduct.
 (In the online system, faculty have access to a Faculty User Guide and students have access to a Student User Guide.)
 All information, including course and student identification, etc., must be reviewed and confirmed before submitting as no changes can be made by the instructor after submission.
 Any necessary changes following submission can only be noted in the online system by the Academic Integrity Unit Administrator.
 A service indicator “hold” is then placed on the student record and the student will not be able to drop the class.

 - Note: The inability to drop the course only affects the course against which the misconduct has been reported.
 If the student wishes to drop other courses during the same semester in which a violation has occurred, they must contact the campus Registrar ([email protected]) to do so.
 The violation will not affect the ability to drop in future semesters.